-Myrtle table above is sum of CLICE and CEIC tables plus claims handling reserves in the service entities CIHS and CISL for an amount of €9.6m.
+The Myrtle table above is the sum of the CLICE and CEIC tables plus claims handling reserves in the service entities CIHS and CISL for an amount of \in 11.0m.

 The key differences between Statutory and Solvency II Technical Provisions are the profit generated on future premiums plus removal of margins on Statutory Claim Provisions and UPR, offset to some extent by the addition of Risk margin.
 The other differences are much less significant.